Privacy Policy

 You have the right to correct inaccurate or incomplete personal data.

 You have the right to request erasure of your personal data where it is no longer necessary for the purposes for which it was collected, subject to legal retention obligations.
+Locked inspection records and audit trail entries cannot be erased while the underlying retention obligation continues.

 You have the right to object to processing carried out on the basis of legitimate interests.